Photo of the Beus Center for Law and Society in downtown Phoenix, home of the Sandra Day O'Connor College of Law at Arizona State University

 Introduction

 ASU Law's vision includes providing a highly personalized and affordable educational experience.
-With more than 250 unique courses offered each year – taught by world-class faculty and experienced legal scholars – and experiential learning opportunities in Arizona, Washington D.C., Los Angeles, California, and across the nation, students can customize a personalized, educational path that enables them to pursue their professional goals.
+With more than 250 unique courses each year, taught by world-class faculty and seasoned legal experts — plus hands-on learning opportunities in Phoenix, Washington, D.C., Los Angeles and beyond, students can design an academic path that fits their goals and prepares them for the careers they want.

 Learn more about ASU Law